 While no special equipment is needed to proof bread, you can use items to assist during this important step of bread making:

 - Dough proofer or proofing box: This creates a warm environment with controlled humidity for ideal proofing conditions.

-- Dough retarder: This is a refrigerator for the final proofing of dough.
-It controls the fermentation of yeast, which can help make a more sour loaf of bread.
+- Dough retarder: A refrigerator for the final proofing of dough.
+It controls the fermentation of yeast, which can help make a more sour and flavorful loaf of bread.

-- Couche: This is the cloth used to wrap or cover your final proof as it performs its final rise.
+- Couche: A cloth used to wrap or cover your final proof as it performs its final rise.